ArcFlow

 Native, Docker, Astro, mobile, edge, browser.

 Every ArcFlow instance is a fragment that operates independently and syncs when connected.
 Run it on a stadium server processing 22 players at 60fps.
 Run it on a laptop during development.
-Run it on a phone for field scouting.
+Run it on a phone for field work.
 The queries are identical.
-The engine is identical.
+The platform is identical.
 Only the scale changes.

 ArcFlow fragment architecture across devices

 ArcFlow is going open-source under BSL-1.1.
-The engine is free.
-OZ's advantage isn't the database; it's everything above it: the hardware, the AI models, the operational playbooks, the...
+The platform is free.
+The advantage we keep is everything above it — the hardware, the perception models, the operational playbooks, the venue...

 Join the early adopter programme